-Dropping Classes or Withdrawing from the University
+Dropping Classes vs. Withdrawing from the Semester

 After registering for classes, students may decide to change their schedules.
-That’s ok!
+That’s okay!
 However, when making these updates it’s important to follow the proper procedure and to do so before the published deadline.
 Prior to modifying your class registration, please review the information below and reach out to NDSU One Stop or your Academic Advisor with any questions.

 Definitions of Dropping or Withdrawing

-Drop
+Drop Withdrawal

 Dates and Deadlines